US judge presses Trump administration on its refusal to return Kilmar Abrego Garcia

 The hearing came a day after White House advisers repeated the claim that they lack the authority to bring back the Salvadoran national from his native country.
 The president of El Salvador also said Monday that he would not return Abrego Garcia, likening it to smuggling "a terrorist into the United States."

-Abrego Garcia's deportation has become a national flashpoint as President Donald Trump follows up on campaign promises of mass deportations, including to a notorious prison in El Salvador.
+Abrego Garcia's deportation has become a flashpoint as President Donald Trump follows up on campaign promises of mass deportations, including to an El Salvador prison.
+Following Tuesday's hearing, a crowd outside the federal court house in Maryland chanted, "What do we want?
+Due process.
+When do want it?
+Now!"

-An attorney for Abrego Garcia said contempt proceedings could be the logical next step after two weeks of discovery.
+An attorney for Abrego Garcia said contempt proceedings could be the logical next step after the discovery phase.
 “This is still a win, and this is still progress," Rina Ghandi said.
 “We’re not done yet, though.”

 Abrego Garcia's wife, Jennifer Vasquez Sura, said shortly before Tuesday's hearing that he was working hard to achieve the American dream for his family.